 It takes practice to choose the best 90-day goals

-90-day goals are at the heart of the Aligned Time Journal, and so I’m here to tell you: choosing a good 90-day goal is a skill that takes time.
+90-day goals are at the heart of the Great Work Journals, and so I’m here to tell you: choosing a good 90-day goal is a skill that takes time.

 Inevitably, as you get started setting 90-day goals, you will choose some goals that are wayyyy too big (I’ll write and publish my book!), and goals that are wayyyy too small for 90 days (I’ll call the doctor and schedule an appointment).